Code-for-All/civicpatterns.org/patterns/data-spills-kill-the-environment.md

 layout: pattern
 title: Data Spills Kill The Environment
 tagline: Avoid projects that simply publish large dumps of data.
 They don't engage end users and the subsequent failure can chase away partners.
-tags:
-    - delivery
+category: Delivery
 stub: true
 related:
-    - NoScoreCard
+    - No Score Card
 ---